juvu/DayTrade-SwingTrade/TradingTechniques.md

 * Watch list - Top percentage gainer
 * Don't over trade, and don't break the risk level
 * Don't trade with float < 2M as it can be easily manipulated
+* Control FOMO, set max loss and step away if it doesn't work out constantly

 |Strategy|Timeframe|
 |--|--|